Click on each question to expand, if we happened to miss something, please contact us directly.

 No, part of the success of independent living is preparing and cooking meals on your own.
 Therefore there is not a meal program, but students are encouraged to prepare food together and share meals at potluck dinners.

-What is your facility like?
+What is your center like?

 What kinds of students are most successful in your program?

 Being responsible and motivated leads to success in this program.
 We create an environment for success by enforcing structure and continuity and by being positive, consistent, and punctual.
 We provide guidance so that students can thrive.
 We break all skills into subtasks so that students can easily achieve goals one step at a time.
-At every accomplished task, we inspire confidence in our students.
+With every accomplished task, we inspire confidence in our students.

 What schools can your students attend?